-- □ Use label-required PPE by applicators/handlers/early entry workers. - □ Provide gloves and water-resistant clothing for workers working in wet tobacco. - □ Provide chemical resistant gloves for anyone handling or applying CPAs. - □ Provide chemical resistant aprons for anyone mixing or loading CPAs. - □ Provide chemical resistant footwear for anyone mixing or loading CPAs. - □ Provide safety glasses for workers applying or handling CPAs or performing jobs which can create flying objects that damage eyes such as grinding, sawing, driving nails, etc. - □ Provide hearing protection equipment for workers operating machinery or power tools. - Provide dust masks for workers handling cured tobacco or operating machinery or power tools under dusty conditions.

-A grower is required to:

-- Have adequately maintained farm vehicles, machinery and tools with the originally installed guards, shields or other protections as per manual/guidance provided by manufacturer or dealer of equipment. - □ Have adequate First-aid equipment for the number of workers for the grower's tobacco production operation.

-Page 39 © GAP Connections, Inc. www.gapconnections.com □ Have ready-to use fire extinguishers available within two hundred feet of curing barns when workers are present.
+Use label-required PPE by applicators/handlers/early entry workers.
+Provide gloves and water-resistant clothing for workers working in wet tobacco.
+Provide chemical resistant gloves for anyone handling or applying CPAs.
+Provide chemical resistant aprons for anyone mixing or loading CPAs.
+Provide chemical resistant footwear for anyone mixing or loading CPAs.
+Provide safety glasses for workers applying or handling CPAs or performing jobs which can create flying objects that damage eyes such as grinding, sawing, driving nails, etc. П Provide hearing protection equipment for workers operating machinery or power tools.
+Provide dust masks for workers handling cured tobacco or operating machinery or power tools under dusty conditions.
+ADDI TIONAL STANDARDS High A grow ver is required to: Have adequately maintained farm vehicles, machinery and tools with the originally installed guards, shields or other protections as per manual/guidance provided by manufacturer or dealer of equipment.
+Have adequate First-aid equipment for the number of workers for the grower's tobacco production operation.
+Have ready-to use fire extinguishers available within two hundred feet of curing barns when workers are